joysn/leetcode/README.md

 1268_search_suggestions_system.py - Return list of lists of the suggested products after each character of searchWord is typed.

 515_largest_value_tree_row.py - Find Largest Value in Each Tree Row

+1110_delete_node_ret_forest.py - Given the root,  after deleting all nodes with a value in to_delete, return the roots of the trees in remaining forest